DragonEggFish/scratch-desktop/.github/CONTRIBUTING.md

 **Important:** we follow the [Github Flow process](https://guides.github.com/introduction/flow/) as our development process.

 ### How to Fix Bugs
 1. Identify which Github issue you are working on.
-Leave a comment on the issue to let us (and other contributors) know you're working on it.
+Then leave a comment on the issue to let us (and other contributors) know you're working on it.
 2. Make sure you have a fork of this repo (see [Github's forking a repo](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) for details)
 3. Switch to the `develop` branch, and pull down the latest changes from upstream
 4. Run the code, and reproduce the problem